 Module 2.
 Cervical Screening

+This module meets the National Competencies for Cervical Screening Providers.
 Nurses will become competent to provide cervical screening and preventative health checks to eligible women on behalf of a supporting doctor.

 Taking a well women’s sexual health history